prosperSeb/3-musketeers/currency/README.md

 2. Help() command

-	If tou need any help during your utilisation you can write this command line
+	If tou need any help during your utilisation you can write this commands

 ```sh
 ❯ node cli.js --help